Air New Zealand to resume flights after cyclone Gabrielle impacts 592 flights

-Feb 14 (Reuters) - Air New Zealand AIR.NZ said on Tuesday a total of 592 flights had been impacted due to cyclone Gabrielle that ravaged the antipodean country, as it prepared to resume flights despite strong winds challenging airport operations.
+Feb 14 (Reuters) - Air New Zealand AIR.NZ said it intends to resume flight services from mid-afternoon on Tuesday, after a total of 592 flights had been impacted by cyclone Gabrielle.

-Air New Zealand intends to resume turboprop operations from mid-afternoon on Tuesday, however high winds may inhibit this, the airline said.
+Air New Zealand said in a statement it intends to start with resuming turboprop operations, but warned that strong high winds may pose some challenges.

+In a separate statement the airline said it has canceled all domestic flights in and out of Auckland for the remainder of Tuesday.

 ((Nausheen.Thusoo@thomsonreuters.com;))